 - are not an undischarged bankrupt,

 - have not received NEIS assistance in the past year, and

-- are a person or persons advised to the NEIS provider by the Department of Employment in writing from time to time.
+- are a person or persons advised to the NEIS provider by the Department of Jobs and Small Business in writing from time to time.

 In addition, the proposed NEIS business must meet the NEIS business eligibility criteria, which are that the proposed NEIS business:

 - is not currently operating on a commercial basis,

 - has an independent business structure,

 - is lawful and capable of withstanding public scrutiny,